JustinDFuller/medium-stories/drafts/Object-Oriented-JavaScript.md

 There's only one problem.
 These books are all written in Java and C++.

 That means that, in order to apply these concepts to the Web Development work that I do every day, the examples and concepts must be translated—even if just in my head—to JavaScript.

+I don't want this valuable content to only be available to backend developers who already know these languages.
+The principles and strategies are applicable to web development too.
+So that leads to my __first goal__, which is to provide Object Oriented Programming principles and strategies in the JavaScript language.

+I plan to cover much of the same content that is provided by Martin Fowler and Robert Martin's books, the difference being that it will be in JavaScript.

+The other difference is that these books focus heavily on the logic without connecting them to a fully functioning application.
+I imagine this was an intentional decision, and we'll talk more about this later, but my __second goal__ is to show these concepts in context with fully funtioning applications.

+Now, before I conclude this section, I believe that it would be dishonest of me to pretend, or even to omit, the fact that I have not been able to fully use these concepts and strategies in a production application.
+This is not to say that I don't practice them whenever I write code, but—unfortunately—I have only ever worked on applications that are, perhaps accidentally, not Object Oriented.
+This leads me to my __third and final goal__, which is to formulate the words needed to explain and advocate for these strategies in the context of real-world day-to-day development.
+I have found that, after learning about these principles and strategies, I can use them but I struggle to convince others to use them.
+This may be my most important goal, because it has the most direct impact for my growth.
+Hopefully it can provide others with the same benefits as well.

+This is why I find myself writing about Object Oriented Programming principles and strategies.
+To translate it to JavaScript, to give them context in fully-functioning applications, and to provide the words necessary to explain and advocate them in the real world.